ivysanchez/DATA3402.Spring.2025/Labs/Final Project/README.md

 * Experiment with other machine learning algorithms, such as deep learning models, to see if they can achieve even better results.
 Evaluate the model's performance on a larger and more diverse dataset to assess its generalization capabilities.

-## How to reproduce resultsTo reproduce the results of this project, follow these steps:
+## How to reproduce results
+To reproduce the results of this project, follow these steps:
 * Download the dataset: Download the "Web Page Phishing Detection Dataset" from Kaggle (using the provided code).
 Open the notebook: Open the provided notebook containing the code for data preprocessing, model training, and evaluation.
 Run the code cells: Execute the code cells in the notebook sequentially to reproduce the results.